 - Community ownership of the space has been continually growing since it was established in early February 2016.
-This is evidenced by the responses from community surveys, anecdotal feedback to staff from traders and community members, and ongoing enquiries from organisations and groups about the possibility of using the space. - The Park is a great showcase of how increased pedestrian use of an area can lead to economic and community gains, which can potentially inform other similar measures in the municipality.
-It successfully challenges peoples traditional views on what should be expected in a road environment. - Opportunity exists to link park activities with other initiatives and emerging projects and programs e.g. Homelessness week, Community Music Victoria's "StreetSounds". - Support from nearby traders who on a daily basis continue to take ownership of the Park through management of resources such as seating, umbrellas and games remains strong. - Among the strengths of the Park, as identified as part of the VicHealth required reflection and review process, is that the Park has continued to evolve and change, making it more attractive to users and a point of interest. - An extension to the duration of the Park will enable the benefit of the investment in infrastructure such as the shade and the turf to be fully realised, particularly during spring and summer. - The timing of the extension is likely to coincide and align with the Future Morwell plans for the redevelopment of the CBD area including Tarwin Park. - The Park complements the monthly 50 mile market that takes place in the vicinity of the Park in the same section of Tarwin Street. - Survey data (see attachments A & B)from users of the Park has indicated that there is a strong base on which to build further participation in the Park and increase the wellbeing and health benefits: - 45% of people indicated that their physical activity increased from using the Park
+This is evidenced by the responses from community surveys, anecdotal feedback to staff from traders and community members, and ongoing enquiries from organisations and groups about the possibility of using the space. - The park is a great showcase of how increased pedestrian use of an area can lead to economic and community gains, which can potentially inform other similar measures in the municipality.
+It successfully challenges peoples traditional views on what should be expected in a road environment. - Opportunity exists to link park activities with other initiatives and emerging projects and programs e.g. Homelessness week, Community Music Victoria's "StreetSounds". - Support from nearby traders who on a daily basis continue to take ownership of the Park through management of resources such as seating, umbrellas and games remains strong. - Among the strengths of the Park, as identified as part of the VicHealth required reflection and review process, is that the Park has continued to evolve and change, making it more attractive to users and a point of interest. - No major barriers or issues have been identified that would inhibit the extension to the duration of the park.
+Due to Council undertaking the necessary action in 2015 regarding the requirements for temporary road closure under the provisions of Section 207 of the Local Government Act 1989.
+Advice is that it can remain closed as it still can be classed as a 'traffic diversion experiment' and will not be permanently closed.
+Further, no submissions were received during the original advertising period in relation to the proposed closure. - An extension to the duration of the park will enable the benefit of the investment in infrastructure such as the shade and the turf to be fully realised, particularly during spring and summer.

+- The timing of the extension is likely to coincide and align with the Future Morwell plans for the redevelopment of the CBD area including Tarwin Park. - The Park complements the monthly 50 mile market that takes place in the vicinity of the Park in the same section of Tarwin Street. - Survey data from users of the park has indicated that there is a strong base on which to build further participation in the park and increase the wellbeing and health benefits: - 45% of people indicated that their physical activity increased from using the park - 77% of traders in Morwell would like to see the duration of the park extended with 69% wanting to see the park become a permanent feature in Tarwin Street. - 54% of the community were able to get to know other community members as a direct result of activities and events held at the park.